analogdevicesinc/msdk/USERGUIDE.md

 ### CLI

-The [`Libraries/CLI`](Libraries/CLI) folder of the MSDK contains a ready to use CLI feature which uses a 2-step process of a line accumulator and a process command function to perform the CLI operationgs.
-Refer to [`Examples/MAX78000/SDHC_FTHR`](Examples/MAX78000/SDHC_FTHR) for implementation.
+Developing a UART Command-Line Interface (CLI) is a common task while developing embedded firmware.
+The MSDK contains a pre-made command processing library in the `Libraries/CLI` that can be used to simplify and speed up development.

+See the [`Libraries/CLI/README.md`](Libraries/CLI/README.md) document for more details.

 ### CoreMark